Postgraduate funding

 You may be able to get paid leave for study, funding for some or all of your tuition fees and other course-related costs from your employer.
 However, this may only be possible if your course is directly relevant to your work.

-There are a number of trusts and charities that make awards to students.
-Many have very particular qualifying criteria, meaning that very few applicants get awards.
+Several trusts and charities provide awards for students.
+There may be very particular qualifying criteria, and it can be difficult to meet the award criteria.
 The following websites are good places to start looking for funds:

 Research council funding